peacock0803sz/pycon-us-2022-slides/pyconus2022.md

 See Also: <https://docs.python.org/3/whatsnew/3.10.html#new-features-related-to-type-hints>

 <!--
-next topic is new features in python3.10, released Nov last year.<br>
+next topic is new features in python3.10, released Nov last year.

-this year there is a difficult feature. <br>
+this year there is a difficult feature.

 I'm not sure I can explain it well, either.
 -->